KillahPotatoes/KP-Ranks/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

 ## Changelog
+### v2.0
+* Added: New codebase.
+* Added: CfgFunctions.
+* Added: Uniforms and player ranks stored in the servers profile namespace.
+* Added: CBA config entries.
+* Added: CBA Settings.
+* Added: ACE Interaction to check rank.
+* Tweaked: Editor module is now just available to create a dependency in a mission.
+* Removed: Unnecessary loops.
+* Removed: Manual function compiling.
+* Removed: Userconfig folder and files.

 ### v1.5
-* Added: All insignias are now available in the arsenal and editor
+* Added: All insignias are now available in the arsenal and editor.
-* Added: initPlayerLocal.sqf example for mission creators
+* Added: initPlayerLocal.sqf example for mission creators.
-* Tweaked: Automatic insignia assignment functionality can only be enabled via initPlayerLocal.sqf or by placing the "Force KP Ranks" module
+* Tweaked: Automatic insignia assignment functionality can only be enabled via initPlayerLocal.sqf or by placing the "Force KP Ranks" module.
-* Tweaked: Some small code and config changes
+* Tweaked: Some small code and config changes.

 ### v1.4
 * Added: Croatian ranksigns.
 Many thanks to [Degman](http://steamcommunity.com/id/degman)
-* Tweaked: Brighten up the german "Tropentarn" ranksigns a little bit
+* Tweaked: Brighten up the german "Tropentarn" ranksigns a little bit.

 ### v1.3
-* Added: Support for Croatian Military Mod
+* Added: Support for Croatian Military Mod.
-* Tweaked: Some Code optimizations
+* Tweaked: Some Code optimizations.
-* Fixed: Small error when the player is virtual zeus
+* Fixed: Small error when the player is virtual zeus.

 ### v1.2
-* Added: own textures for the ranksigns
+* Added: own textures for the ranksigns.
-* Added: uniform list
+* Added: uniform list.
-* Added: Mission Module
+* Added: Mission Module.
-* Tweaked: Rewritten the Code
+* Tweaked: Rewritten the Code.
-* Tweaked: Renamed from "KP Dienstgrade" to "KP Ranks"
+* Tweaked: Renamed from "KP Dienstgrade" to "KP Ranks".

 ### v1.1
-* Fixed: Full Ghillies got weird textures
+* Fixed: Full Ghillies got weird textures.

 ### v1.0
-* Initial Release
+* Initial Release.